-A8.1 - Inside a cell

-Cells are complex structures capable of metabolism and reproduction and have three distinct parts - the cell wall, an inner part or cytoplasm, and a core that is known as the nucleus.
+A8.1 - Inside a cell Cells are complex structures capable of metabolism and reproduction and have three distinct parts - the cell wall, an inner part or cytoplasm, and a core that is known as the nucleus.
 The wall of a cell, although not completely impermeable, maintains the integrity of the cell as a self-contained unit.
 Inside the cytoplasm there are sub-units, or organelles, specialized for different functions, which sustain both the life of the cell and contribute to the functioning of the organism.
-Inside the cell nucleus the chromosomes store the genetic information for cell reproduction and subsequent protein synthesis.
+There are a number of organs in each organism, with each organ having a different type of cell with different shape and cell arrangement.

-A8.2 - Some living tissues

-Different organs in a living organism are made of different forms of cell tissues.
-The shapes and arrangements of the cells in different tissues are very different.
-There are a large number of tissues in each organism.
-Left: Areolar connective tissue (binds different tissues together).
+A8.2 - Some living tissues Left: Areolar connective tissue (binds different tissues together).
 Centre: Adipose tissue (stores energy in the form of fat).
 Right: Fibrous connective tissue (forms ligaments and tendons).

-Genes and protein synthesis

-Inside the nucleus of the cell, chromosomes store the genetic information that directs protein synthesis.
-Proteins are both the building blocks and tools for the maintenance and growth of the organism and are the largest and most complex molecules known.
-Proteins are composed of twenty organic molecules known as amino acids.1 The genetic code defines the steps in sequencing of the amino acids for protein synthesis through complex processes inside ribosome.
+Genes and protein synthesis Inside the nucleus of a cell, chromosomes store the genetic information that directs protein synthesis.
+Proteins are both the building blocks and tools for the maintenance and growth of the organism and are the largest and most complex molecules ever known.
+Proteins are composed of twenty organic molecules known as amino acids.
+The genetic code defines the steps in sequencing of the amino acids for protein synthesis through complex processes inside ribosome.
 The genetic information in chromosomes is in the form of different sequences of the four nucleotide bases2 along each strand of long, double-helical deoxyribonucleic acid (DNA) molecules.
 At the time of cell division, genetic information is transferred to the next generation.
 During 'mitosis' or mitotic cell division, both strands of the DNA molecule are replicated and, together with the old strands, form the DNA of the two new cells.
 In 'meiosis', another form of cell division, which occurs during sexual reproduction, the new cell receives one set of the duplicated DNA strand from each parent cell.
 1 Alanine; Arginine; Asparagine; Aspartic acid; Cysteine; Glutamic acid; Glutamine; Glycine; Histidine; Isoleucine; Leucine; Lysine; Methionine; Phenylalanine; Proline; Serine; Threonine; Tryptophan; Tyrosine; Valine.
 2 Adenine; Cytosine; Guanine; Thymine.

-Inside the cell nucleus the chromosomes store the genetic information that directs protein synthesis.
+A8.3 - DNA Inside the cell nucleus the chromosomes store the genetic information that directs protein synthesis.
 Proteins are the building blocks of a living organism and are made up of 20 organic molecules known as amino acids.
 The genetic code defines the steps in sequencing of the amino acids for protein synthesis through complex processes inside ribosome.
 The genetic information in chromosomes is in the form of different sequences of four nucleotide bases, adenine, cytosine, guanine and thymine, along each strand of long double helix deoxyribonucleic acid (DNA) molecules.